matheus-ft/data-structures/binary-search-tree/README.md

 To execute the *longest-path* operation it is needed to store the keys of the nodes in such a way that the first one stored in will be the first one printed out.

-This **FIFO** strategy is better explained in [Queue](queue/queue-README.md).
-What matters here is that the queue was implemented with a sinlgy-linked list with `tail` pointer.
+This **FIFO** strategy is better explained in [Queue](https://github.com/matheus-ft/data-structures/tree/main/queue).
+What matters here is that the queue was implemented with a [sinlgy-linked list](https://github.com/matheus-ft/data-structures/tree/main/linked-list/singly-linked) with a `tail` pointer.

 ### Structure
 * `head` and `tail` pointers to keep track of the first and last elements in que queue